 Ann Taylor’s overall e-commerce UX performance is mediocre.
-Their UX is especially thwarted by usability issues related to broken Customer Accounts, poor On-Site Search, and poor Order Tracking & Returns performances.
+Their UX is especially thwarted by usability issues related to broken Customer Accounts, poor Homepage & Category, and poor On-Site Search performances.

 Overall UX Performance